 ::: WHO WE ARE

 We are a network of civil society organisations committed to the social struggle against transnational organised crime.
-Founded in 2008, we are composed of 38 NGOs from 25 countries across Europe, Mediterranean basin, Russian Federation, Caucasus and the Balkans.
+Founded in 2008, we are composed of 34 NGOs from 22 countries across Europe and the surrounding regions.

 The creation of an international organism committed to the social fight against trasnational organised crime is an idea of the Italian associations Libera, associations names and numbers against mafias and Terra del Fuoco.